katgiadla/Portfolio/README.md

 It deletes the first met word, may result in deleting the one with diffirent translation.
 Needs to be fixed.
 ```

+However, there is an alternative.
+Instead of "Delete" use "Deletemany".
+This will result in deleting each specified word in the vocabulary collection.

 <a name="GoBottom"></a>
 [Go Top](#GoTop)